-- The existing Standing Cabinet Committees should be reconstituted as 3.
-(1) proposed in para 29-30.
-The Committees should be tween them cover all important activities of Government.
-The membership of each Committee should not normally exceed six and should include all Ministers in chargeof subjects covered by the Committee. - EveryStandingCommitteeofCabinetshouldbesupportedbyaCommittee (2) of Secretaries which will consider in advance all matters to be taken up in the Cabinet Committee. - Ad hoc Committee of Ministers may be set up for investigating (but not (3) deciding)particularissues and reporting to the Cabinetor the appropriate Cabinet Committees, as the case may be. - (1) The role of the Cabinet Secretary should not be limited to that of a 4. coordinator.
-He should also act as the principal staff adviser of the Prime Minister, the Cabinet and the Cabinet Committees on important policy matters. - The Cabinet Secretary should ordinarily have a tenure of three to four (2) years.
+- The existing Standing Cabinet Committees should be reconstituted as proposed in para 29-30.
+The Committees should between them cover all important activities of Government.
+The membership of each Committee should not normally exceed six and should include all Ministers in charge of subjects covered by the Committee. - (2) EveryStandingCommitteeofCabinetshouldbesupportedbyaCommittee ofSecretarieswhichwillconsiderinadvanceallmatters to be taken up in the Cabinet Committee. - (3) Ad hoc Committee of Ministers may be set up for investigating (but not deciding) particularissues and reporting to the Cabinetor the appropriate Cabinet Committees, as the case may be. - (1) The role of the Cabinet Secretary should not be limited to that of a coordinator.
+He should also act as the principal staff adviser of the Prime Minister, the Cabinet and the Cabinet Committees on important policy matters. - (2) The Cabinet Secretary should ordinarily have a tenure of three to four vears.